-Discovery cards are issued to individuals who are residents of Hamilton with identification containing name and address.
-This card is also extended to applicants who have related identification that indicates they: work, pay taxes in the City of Hamilton or are a student who attends a Hamilton educational institution.
-Discovery cards are also available to any person who has a Six Nations address in Ontario.
+Discovery cards are issued to individuals who are residents of Hamilton with identification containing their name and address.
+They are also extended to applicants who have related identification that indicates they: work, pay taxes in the City of Hamilton or are a student who attends a Hamilton educational institution.
+Discovery cards are also available to any person who has a Six Nations address in Ontario, retired HPL Staff and Board members in accordance with the Staff Borrowing Privileges Policy.